 Open a URL in the Default Browser from the Command Line

-Be sure to include http:// or https:// or it will look for a local file instead, but also suggest that you made an error: “Perhaps you meant ‘http://yahoo.com’?”
+Be sure to include http:// or https:// or it will look for a local file instead, while also offering a suggestion that you made an error: “Perhaps you meant ‘http://yahoo.com’?”

 The open utility comes from Mac OS X’s ancestral NextStep roots and offers the ability to launch files and GUI apps from the command line.
-We’ve used the open trick on numerous occasions with a variety of tips, whether just opening a GUI app, to launch multiple instances of a single app, and to open the present working directory in Finder from the command line.
+We’ve used the open trick on numerous occasions with a variety of tips, whether just opening a GUI app, to launch multiple instances of a single app, and even to open the present working directory in Finder from the command line.
 It’s a powerful tool that has a lot of usage potential.